B. Clay Moore: Career

 In late 2015, it was announced that Hawaiian Dick had been optioned by NBC for development as a network television series, with Johnny Knoxville (who had previously been attached to a film adaptation of Hawaiian Dick optioned by New Line Cinema in 2004) on board as a producer.

 The fourth Hawaiian Dick series, Aloha, Hawaiian Dick, was published by Image Comics in 2016.

 A new four-issue series called Savage, co-created by Moore and artist Lewis LaRosa, published by Valiant Comics, debuted in November, 2016.
 Moore had previously written a single issue of Bloodshot for Valiant Comics in 2014.

 On November 18, 2015, Moore launched a Kickstarter for Great Big Hawaiian Dick, a 100-page hardcover graphic novel "featuring brand new, unpublished stories from the Image Comics cult classic, by some of the best and most diverse talent in comics!" with an initial goal of $10,000.00.
 The campaign was halfway to its funding goal in the initial 24 hours.
 The campaign ultimately raised $20,794.00, 207.94% of its goal.
 In the "risks" section, Moore claimed that "with the book largely completed, the risk of excessive delays is minimal.
 There is always the chance that printing delays will get in the way of the intended delivery date, but we're committed to having the book in people's hands as a companion to ALOHA, HAWAIIAN DICK."
 The initial delivery date was April 2016.

-In a message to backers in November 2016, Moore claimed the digital files for the book were lost in a computer crash.
-In a follow-up in September 2017, Moore stated, "I'm pretty sure we have a hard deadline for the book now.
-I'm negotiating something that should make this project a little more than what was promised, and still something unique to Kickstarter backers, which is only fair."
-Moore provided backers with 6 updates in 2018, with regular updates through December 2018.
-His made an update on February 3, 2019 and was silent until October 17, 2022 when he promised forthcoming updates.
-As of October 1st, 2025, the book has not been produced.
+In early 2026, Moore announced that the book was being completed and would be shipped within the year, providing updates on Kickstarter with new artwork.

+Also in 2026, Moore launched two new titles, both from Ignition Press: Bloodland and Dispatched.

+In August of 2025 it was announced that The Leading Man was being developed as a film through Netflix, with John Cena and Kevin Hart attached to star in the film.

 Moore attended Andover High School in Andover, Kansas, and currently lives in Shawnee, Kansas.

 Moore is the son of John E. Moore, a former Lieutenant Governor of Kansas.